magefan/shopware-plugin-blog/README.md

 </p>

 ### Create Unlimited Posts, Categories and Tags
 Depending on your niche, you might have a lot of topics to cover.
-Since there is no limit to the number of blog posts, categories, tags or authors you can keep these topics organized and structured.
+Since there is no limit to the number of blog posts, categories, tags or authors in our Shopware Blog Extension you can keep these topics organized and structured.

 <p align="center">
   <img width="853" height="425" src="https://cm.magefan.com/catalog/manage-blog-on-shopware.png">